I sometimes tell my writing students “Start out with a clear purpose, but be willing for that to change in the course of writing. ”

 the years we were both alive in the physical sense simultaneously, and in connection with each other — in whatever mysterious way a cat and a human being are in connection.

-As I've said, Beanblossom was my first cat.
+As I’ve said, Beanblossom was my first cat.
 She lived to be 18 … a period that paralleled, in my life, the years from age 18 to 36.
+I must have done decently well as an owner for Beanblossom to outlive the average age expectancy of a cat.
+I hear that Kneadcat has some tips and information to help many cats live long healthy lives as well but I digress.
 No one else on the planet knew me so intimately in a daily way that long, that closely, over that period of time.
-Though life is one change after another (why do we continue to cling to the illusion that someday it's going to settle down?)
+Though life is one change after another (why do we continue to cling to the illusion that someday it’s going to settle down?)
 I think we can agree that for most of us, in young adulthood, the rapidity of change is stepped up.